chiroptical/haskell-programming-from-first-principles/README.md

-On Chapter 15, Exercises, Monoid Exercises
+On Chapter 15, Monoid Exercises pg 616